standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ### Specify FHIR _mustSupport_ Elements

 The CIMPL toolchain provides a separate configuration file called a _Content Profile_ that allows you to define IG specific parameters.
-This tutorial uses the _mustSupport_ feature that specifies elements in your logical model to designate as **[_mustSupport_ (`MS`)](https://www.hl7.org/fhir/conformance-rules.html#mustSupport)** in FHIR.
+This tutorial uses the _mustSupport_ feature that specifies elements in your logical model as **[_mustSupport_ (`MS`)](https://www.hl7.org/fhir/conformance-rules.html#mustSupport)** in FHIR.

 Together with specified cardinality, the _MS_ declaration can be [interpreted as follows](http://wiki.hl7.org/index.php?title=Conformance_Implementation_Manual):